jj-zhu/jj-zhu.github.io/index.md

     - [Propagating Kernel Ambiguity Sets in Nonlinear Data-driven Dynamics Models](https://arxiv.org/abs/2304.14057)
 - Apr 2023.
 Gave a plenary talk at the Leibniz Institute for Agricultural Engineering and Bioeconomy Potsdam, during the workshop "Mathematical Modeling and Simulation" (MMS) Days.
 - Served as area chair for AISTATS 2023.

-### Open positions
-- ~~Postdoc position in the intersection of data-driven dynamics modeling, PDE and numerical analysis, and medical applications.
-If interested, please email me for inquiry.~~
-- PhD position: there is a possibility for a PhD position in optimal transport and/or robust machine learning and/or optimization.
-But please get in touch if you are interested.
-- Master thesis: if you are a master's student at a Berlin university and interested in optimization, optimal transport, robust machine learning, generative models and dynamical systems, e.g., diffusion models, neural ODE, please feel free to reach out.

 ### Twitter feed